Black Forest Fire

-On June 13, the Denver Post reported, 457 firefighters were working the fireline, including agencies around the fire, the Colorado Air National Guard, and select personnel from fire suppression teams on Fort Carson and the nearby United States Air Force Academy.
+On June 13, the Denver Post reported 457 firefighters were working the fireline, including agencies around the fire, the Colorado Air National Guard, and select personnel from fire suppression teams at Fort Carson and the nearby United States Air Force Academy.
 Of note, 3 x UH-60 and 3 x CH-47 from 2-4 GSAB along with some crews from 3-4 AHB (4th Combat Aviation Brigade) were instrumental in providing immediate response to assist in fighting the fires.
 The Battalion, commanded by LTC Tyler Smith, launched with very little notice to provide much needed support to the Front Range region.
-One of the CH-47D aircraft "Patches", was involved in the effort on every day.
-Governor John Hickenlooper addressed Emergency Managers at the command post on June 12.
+One of the CH-47D aircraft was involved in the effort on every day.
 U.S. Northern Command assisted with fire fighting efforts.

 Background and ignition

-Record setting heat in the region, and a Red Flag Warning from the National Weather Service set the stage for an explosive fire situation.
+Record setting heat in the region and a red flag warning from the National Weather Service set the stage for a dangerous fire situation.
 In the early afternoon hours of Tuesday, June 11, 2013, beginning before 2:00 p.m.
 MDT, reports of a wildfire in the Black Forest area reached 9-1-1 dispatchers.
-The initial 9-1-1 call came from Gregg Cawlfield, reporting a small structure fire.
-Cell phone video he captured shows the fire started as a small, localized event.
 The record heat and high winds quickly spread the flames to several hundred acres.
-As of June 20, the investigation into the cause and timeline of events continued.

 The National Weather Service in Pueblo, Colorado issued notices for severe fire weather starting at 2:00 p.m. on June 12, with low humidity, high winds, and temperatures approaching 90 °F expected to drive the fire.
-As of 4:50 a.m., the evacuation area stood at 55 square miles, with firefighters from agencies around the state of Colorado being mobilized, as well as helicopters and military aircraft.

-In the afternoon hours of June 12, the fire exploded in size driven by dry winds, jumping fire lines and spreading out to the east, north, and west.
+In the afternoon hours of June 12, the fire exploded in size, driven by dry winds, jumping fire lines, and spreading out to the east, north, and west.
 Evacuation areas were expanded from El Paso County into Douglas and Elbert Counties, and west to Interstate 25.
 Some evacuation shelters were forced to evacuate due to smoke.

-Firefighters experienced additional frustrations with intrusions of road closures on Highway 83, Walker Road, and Evans Road, according to scanner traffic observed by The Gazette.
-Also observed by reporters over the scanner were instances of news media helicopters violating closed airspace above the fire, creating hazardous situations and the potential for an air disaster.
+Firefighters experienced additional frustrations with violations of road closures on Highway 83, Walker Road, and Evans Road, according to scanner traffic observed by The Gazette.
+Also observed by reporters over the scanner were instances of news media helicopters violating closed airspace above the fire.

-Heavy smoke being pushed by the south/south-easterly winds covered most of the populated areas of Douglas County and pushed into other Denver suburbs.

 Fire investigators confirmed that lightning had been ruled out as a cause of the fire.
-The investigation centers just north of Shoup Road near Darr Drive, an area with many homes in a heavily wooded area.